Top Symptoms of a Bad Catalytic Converter & How to Fix ItSymptoms of a Bad Catalytic Converter

-A catalytic converter is an exhaust emission control device that reduces toxic gases and pollutants as the exhaust gas passes through it.
-The catalytic converter may get clogged, leading to restricted exhaust gases, a check engine coming on, engine misfire, and lack of power.
-A bad catalytic converter will cause several symptoms that can not be easily missed.
+A catalytic converter is an exhaust emission control device that reduces the amount of toxic gases and pollutants emitted by your car.
+Over time, the catalytic converter may become clogged, leading to restricted exhaust flow, a check engine light, engine misfires, and reduced power.
+A bad catalytic converter will cause several symptoms that are hard to miss.

-When the catalytic converter gets clogged, exhaust flow is restricted, leading to less air entering the engine.
-This leads to engine misfires, check engine light flashing, poor acceleration, engine problems, and check engine light coming on.
+When this part becomes clogged, exhaust flow is restricted, reducing the amount of air entering the engine.
+This leads to engine misfires, check engine light flashing, poor acceleration, engine problems, and the check engine light coming on.

 Symptoms of a Bad Catalytic Converter